Aiven-Open/klaw-docs/docs/docs/HowTo/schemas.md

 -   Klaw enforces the `TopicNameStrategy` strategy to ensure only one schema is applied per topic, which uses the topic name to identify the schema subject used for schema lookups.
--   Klaw supports Aiven\'s Karapace and Confluent Schema registry.
+-   Klaw supports Aiven's Karapace and Confluent Schema registry.
 -   `schemas/Request-a-schema`{.interpreted-text role="doc"}
 -   `schemas/Promote-a-schema`{.interpreted-text role="doc"}
 -   `schemas/Approve-a-schema`{.interpreted-text role="doc"}